alpaka-group/alpaka/README.md

 The **alpaka** library itself just requires header-only libraries.
 However some of the accelerator back-end implementations require different boost libraries to be built.

-When an accelerator back-end using *Boost.Fiber* is enabled, the develop branch of boost is required.
+When an accelerator back-end using *Boost.Fiber* is enabled, boost 1.62+ is required.
 `boost-fiber`, `boost-context` and all of its dependencies are required to be build in C++11 mode `./b2 cxxflags="-std=c++11"`.

 When an accelerator back-end using *CUDA* is enabled, version *7.0* of the *CUDA SDK* is the minimum requirement.
-*NOTE*: When using *CUDA* 7.0, the *CUDA accelerator back-end* can not be enabled together with the *std::thread accelerator back-end* or the *Boost.Fiber accelerator back-end* due to bugs in the nvcc compiler.

 When an accelerator back-end using *OpenMP* is enabled, the compiler and the platform have to support the corresponding minimum *OpenMP* version.